Jscott-2k/DokkanSummonSim/README.md

 Execute the Jar file to run or click the .exe if on windows.

 Special thanks to Coenl, Renzy from DBZ space, and Bandai.

+The web version is now available you can access it via this link: https://dokkanbattle-summon-simulator.herokuapp.com/